White paper

 Use tax penalties

 The cost of tax calculation errors can often multiply.
-For example, spreadsheet errors that are replicated across a tax type can expose you to obligations that run into the hundreds of thousands or millions of dollars.
-Another area where you might be vulnerable is in the accrual of use tax on purchases.
+For example, spreadsheet errors replicated across a tax type can expose you to obligations that run into the hundreds of thousands or millions of dollars.
+Another area where you might be vulnerable is the accrual of use tax on purchases.
 If your suppliers charge you an incorrect amount, you may be responsible for accruing the correct use tax.
 Failure to do so can lead to penalties plus interest.
 Your business may be ill-equipped to make a tax payment that it wasn’t expecting.
-Interest payments grow with penalty payments if they are not paid on time, compounding financial hardships.
+Interest payments grow with penalty payments if not paid on time, compounding financial hardships.

 Tax overpayments